 Adjusters spend significant time in their day listening to and leaving voicemails and then waiting for insureds to return their calls.
 A key benefit of text messaging is that it dramatically reduces phone tag.
 Adjusters change their voicemail greeting to say, “You can call or text me at this number.”
 This is extremely important as approximately 19% of consumers will never check voicemail.
 From day one, adjusters see a stream of customers who prefer to text and often are able to close the claim after a brief text exchange.

 Another observation is how business text messaging reduces time of first contact since claim adjusters can send a text at the same time they leave a voicemail or send an email.
 It makes sense because 98% of all text messages are opened (compared to just 20-30% for email) and 90% are responded to within 90 seconds.

-2. Allow insureds to text photos and videos to adjuster
+2. Allow insureds to text photos and videos to claims handlers

-Without text messaging, sending photos to adjusters always comes with some headache, whether it is trying to format and attach to an email or downloading an unwanted app on their phone, which may already be at full storage.
+Without text messaging, sending photos to adjusters always comes with some headache, whether it is trying to format and attach to an email or downloading an unwanted app on their phone.

-With text messaging for business, an insured can take photos or a video on their phone and text it directly to the adjuster.
-There is no easier way!
+With text messaging for business, an insured can take photos or a video on their phone and text it directly to the adjuster quickly and easily.